 The columns of the tetrastyle portico are two levels deep and are free-standing.
 The other columns are integrated into the design of the “cella” or “inner chamber” of the temple.

 This particular style with both columns that are embedded in the outer walls of the temple and free-standing columns in the portico is referred to as “Pseudoperipteros.”
-Another great example of a well-preserved Roman temple using this style is the Maison Carrée at Nîmes.
+Another great example of a well-preserved Roman temple using this style is the Maison Carrée in Nîmes.

 5. There’s a reason why it’s one of the best-preserved temples in Rome